Zeb-0/General/Python Network/notes.md

 ## HTTP over TCP/IP
 HTTP is a client-server application-level protocol.
 It typically runs over a TCP/IP connection.
 It only presumes a reliable transport.
 Any transport protocols that provide such guarantees can be used.

 ### IP
+Is a network-layer protocol, deals with network addressing and routing machines for communication.